oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 this [faucet](https://www.rinkeby.io/#faucet).
 Otherwise, run `ganache-cli` and replace `rinkeby` with `ganache` when following the steps below.

+Once you have rinkeby eth, get some Rinkeby Ocean Tokens by visiting http://faucet.rinkeby.oceanprotocol.com/ and entering your ethereum address.

 If you haven't installed yet:
 ```console
 pip install ocean-lib